Did you know, if your site takes longer than 3 seconds to load, your website visitor has most likely already moved onto another website?

 Get in touch with us today to learn more about how to bring your website into the spotlight and increase conversions, sales, and your bottom line.

-Kelly Kirkham is a staff writer at VKN Digital, UK who specialise in increasing conversions, sales and the bottom line www.viviennekneale.comTags: cache, optimization, website speed
+Kelly Kirkham is a staff writer at VKN Digital, UK who specialise in increasing conversions, sales and the bottom line www.viviennekneale.comTags: cache, optimization, page speed optimization, tips to speed up website, website speed